krishamoud/krishamoud.github.io/_posts/2015-06-03-building-a-facebook-clone-with-meteorjs.md

 ## Before we begin

 I am not a great designer and I don't pretend to be.
 However, I have wanted to make this tutorial for a while so I went and found a great [Twitter Bootstrap 3 Facebook template](http://www.bootply.com/render/96266) that I used to create this.
 You should download it before you go any further in this tutorial.
 This tutorial assumes you have meteor installed in your dev environment.
+It is also assuming you understand some basics about meteor.

 ### Step 1: Structuring the application